qmoya/qmoya/README.md

 ### Hi, I’m Quico!

-I’m a [TCA](https://github.com/pointfreeco/swift-composable-architecture) fanboy making apps for Apple’s gadgets.
+I’m a simplicity fanboy making apps for Apple’s gadgets.

+Long live server-side rendering.

 So much to learn, so little time!